“Daniela Cassetta's artwork largely reflects on her personal life and experiences placed in fantastical and eye-catching colorful worlds”

 Artist Statement

-I have always taken great inspiration from the Fauvists.
-I have the same love for color and visual chaos.
-The wild beast that is Fauvism will always have an important place in my process.
-Some specific contemporary names I look to are Nicole Eisenmann, Alice Neel, Hope Gangloff, Jennifer Packer, and Susanna Coffey.
-My work has a rough surface quality like that of Jennifer Packer.
-My portraits are uncomfortable and explore my relationship with myself, similar to the work of Susanna Coffey.
-My work is blunt and forces one to be introspective, similar to Nicole Eisenmann.
-My color palette is bright and saturated like that of Hope Gangloff.
-I capture the character of a person beyond surface appearance similar to that of Alice Neel.
-Everyone I take inspiration from reminds me to continue to push the envelope in my exploration of self.
+She has always taken great inspiration from the Fauvists.
+She holds the same love for color and visual chaos.
+The wild beast that is Fauvism will always have an important place in her process.
+Some specific contemporary names she finds inspriation from to are Nicole Eisenmann, Faith Ringgold, Alice Neel, Hope Gangloff, Jennifer Packer, and Susanna Coffey.
+Everyone she takes inspiration from reminds her to continue to push the envelope in her exploration of herself and her life.